urbit/urbit.org-reloaded/content/blog/using-urbit-in-2023.md

 Tirrel’s [Scene](https://planet.one/scene) is a desktop application with built-in hosting, like Realm, that works on macOS, Windows and Linux, and it’s available now.
 Hosting is powered by their [Planet One](https://planet.one) service.

-For the self-hosting enthusiasts out there Native Planet is creating [purpose-built Urbit home servers](https://www.nativeplanet.io/hardware) that [make self-hosting easy](https://twitter.com/jmrphy/status/1616196970384887808?s=20&t=yTqyNBFOTGTegTeM_VkeFQ) and look great doing it.
-Sign up for their [wait list here](https://www.nativeplanet.io/wait-list).
+For the self-hosting enthusiasts out there Native Planet has created [purpose-built Urbit home servers](https://www.nativeplanet.io/hardware) that [make self-hosting easy](https://twitter.com/jmrphy/status/1616196970384887808) and look great doing it.

 Joining Urbit has never been easier, and it’s constantly getting easier.
 See you on the network!